alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 tensor(-557.2836, device='cuda:0')
 ```

 Whoa!
 It's _twice_ slower than NumPy on CPU, and _four times_ slower than PyTorch on the CPU!
-Turns out PyTorch developers haven't invested that much on general-purpose scientific computing on the GPU.
+Turns out PyTorch developers haven't invested that much in general-purpose scientific computing on the GPU.
 It's quite reasonable - it is not their main focus.
 So if we want to propose a new computational tool - it's up to us to make it efficient!

-So maybe PyTorch haven't invested in eigenvalues on GPU that much, but it doesn't mean other scientific computing libraries haven't.
-CuPy, a library aiming to be "NumPy on CUDA" is one of those libraries that has a very fast eigenvalue solver we can use.
+So maybe PyTorch hasn't invested in eigenvalues on GPU that much, but it doesn't mean other scientific computing libraries haven't.
+CuPy, a library aiming to be "NumPy on CUDA", is one of those libraries that has a very fast eigenvalue solver we can use.
 But how can we use it on PyTorch tensors?

-Turns out there is a "standard", called [dlpack](https://github.com/dmlc/dlpack) for representing multi-dimensional tensors in memory, and it is supported both by PyTorch and by CuPy.
-In PyTorch we have the `torch.utils.dlpack` package for converting a tensor to a dlpack "capsule" - a wrapper around its memory with appropriate metadata:
+Turns out there is a standard called [DLPack](https://github.com/dmlc/dlpack) for representing multi-dimensional tensors in memory, and it is supported both by PyTorch and by CuPy.
+In PyTorch we have the `torch.utils.dlpack` package for converting a tensor to a DLPack "capsule" - a wrapper around its memory with appropriate metadata:

 ```python
 from torch.utils import dlpack as torch_dlpack